emmt/TwoDimensional.jl/docs/src/BoundingBoxes.md

 ## Construction

-The coordinates of a bounding box can be specified by keywords:
+The coordinates of a bounding-box can be specified by keywords:

 ```julia
 BoundingBox(xmin=x0, ymin=y0, xmax=x1, ymax=y1)